 The Company uses a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on the Board.
 In setting director compensation, the Company considers the amount of time that directors expend in fulfilling their duties to the Company as well as the skill level required by the Company of members of the Board.
-In November 2009 the Nominating and Governance Committee completed a review of the Company's Director Compensation and Procedures, with assistance from Radford to provide benchmarking data on comparable companies.
-As a result of that review the Nominating and Governance Committee recommended, and the Board subsequently adopted some changes to the Company's practices with
+In November 2009, the Nominating and Governance Committee completed a review of the Company's director compensation policies and procedures, with assistance from Radford to provide benchmarking data on comparable companies.
+As a result of that review, the Nominating and Governance Committee recommended, and the Board subsequently adopted, some changes to our practices with respect to director compensation policies and procedures.
+All cash compensation was left unchanged as a result of such review, and recommendations, outlined below, were made to increase the size of option grants awarded to new directors and for the annual grant of options to directors.